ietf-wg-acme/acme/draft-ietf-acme-acme.md

                                     <-------             Certificate
 ~~~~~~~~~~

-To revoke a certificate, the client sends a revocation request indicating
+To revoke a certificate, the client sends a signed revocation request indicating
-the certificate to be revoked, signed with the account's private key, or with
+the certificate to be revoked:
-the private key corresponding to the public key in the certificate.

 ~~~~~~~~~~
       Client                                                 Server